Latest Blog Posts

 Everything That Remains

 Minimalism is all about living with less.
-This includes less financial burdens such as debt and unnecessary expenses. … For many minimalists, the philosophy is about getting rid of excess stuff and living life based on experiences rather than worldly possessions.
+This includes fewer financial burdens such as debt and unnecessary expenses. … For many minimalists, the philosophy is about getting rid of excess stuff and living a life based on experiences rather than worldly possessions.

-In the comments share what the pandemic has taught you?
+In the comments share what the pandemic has taught you.

-Julie Stobbe, professional organizerJulie Stobbe is a Trained Professional Organizer and Lifestyle Organizing Coach who brings happiness to homes and organization to offices, in person and virtually.
-She enjoys working with her clients to provide customized organizing solutions to suit their individual needs and situation.
+Julie Stobbe, professional organizerJulie Stobbe is a Trained Professional Organizer and Lifestyle Organizing Coach who brings happiness to homes and organization to offices, coaching you virtually using Zoom.
+She enjoys working with her clients to provide customized organizing solutions to suit their individual needs and situations.
 She reduces clutter, streamlines processes and manages time to help her clients be more effective in reaching their goals.
 Julie can coach you to break-free of the physical or emotional clutter constraining you from living life on your terms.

 Contact her at julie@mindoverclutter.ca